Find Affordable College Courses

 243 Yearly Graduations

 The University of West Florida comes in at #8 on our list of the most popular colleges offering master's degrees in teaching students with disabilities.
 Roughly 13,000 attend the school each year.
 The average in-state tuition for full-time undergraduates is $3,735 per year, while in-state graduate students, on average, pay $7,088 per year.
-For the 2020-2021 academic year, 243 master's degrees were handed out to teaching students with disabilities majors at UWF.
-About 86% of this group were women, and 34% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 243 people received their master's degree in teaching students with disabilities from UWF.
+Of these students, 90% were women and 33% were members of underrepresented racial-ethnic groups.

 #9